faizal-siddiqui/Buylance/README.md

   }
   ```

-  - Users api (For all the products)
+  - Profile api (For all the products)

   ```
     {